Overview

 1. Maintain plant vigor.
 Scales thrive on stressed plants so keep trees and shrubs well watered and fertilized.

 2. Conserve natural enemies.
 Natural enemies can help control light infestations.
-Especially helpful are immature and adult lady beetles and small parasitic wasps.
+Immature and adult lady beetles and small parasitic wasps are very helpful.
 Lady beetles are easy to identify but evidence of the wasps is harder to find.
 Parasitic wasps leave small round exit holes in the scale cover of their host.
 These holes can be seen easily with a magnifying glass.
 Plants should be examined to see if natural enemies are already at work reducing scale numbers before considering the use of an insecticide.

 3. Remove scales manually.
 If caught early, minor scale infestations may be scraped off with a fingernail or gently scrubbed off with a soft brush or toothbrush.
 By rubbing the scales off of the plant, their mouthparts are injured and they are unable to re-infest the plant.